linusdunkers/cwtch-ui/README.md

 First you will need a valid [flutter sdk installation](https://flutter.dev/docs/get-started/install).
 You will probably want to disable Analytics on the Flutter Tool: `flutter config --no-analytics`

-This project uses the flutter `dev` channel, which you will need to switch to: `flutter channel dev; flutter upgrade`.
+This project uses the flutter `stable` channel

 Once flutter is set up, run `flutter pub get` from this project folder to fetch dependencies.